OUR FARADAY UNIQUE STILL

 Whisky is aged in charred oak barrels primarily to remove undesirable chemical compounds as the charcoal created as oak barrels are burned or charred prior to filling acts as a filter.
 As these chemical compounds are generally absent from our spirit in the first place, we use barrels primarily to build complexity, flavour and depth.

-All the elements of the distillation process are closely controlled by our distilling team, enabling the consistent production of high quality spirit.
-Even slight variations in climatic conditions will produce subtle changes of character in the finished product.
-Unusually amongst malt whisky producers, all our bottlings are dated and connoisseurs will be able to pick up the slight nuances in flavour from month to month.
+All the elements of the distillation process are closely controlled by our all-women distilling team, enabling the consistent production of high quality spirit.

 WOOD AND WATER